What is Osteoporosis?

 The most common causes that can lead to osteoporosis are the following:

-- Age : as we approach old age, bones tend to lose strength.
+- Age : As we approach old age, our bones tend to lose strength.

-- Menopause : with the arrival of the climacteric and menopause, hormonal changes increase the predisposition to suffer osteoporosis.
-Therefore, factors such as smoking, sedentary lifestyle, overweight and the consumption of medications such as corticosteroids will have to be monitored more closely.
+- Menopause : With the arrival of menopause, hormonal changes increase the predisposition to osteoporosis.
+Therefore, factors such as smoking, a sedentary lifestyle, excess weight, and the use of medications like corticosteroids should be monitored more closely.

-- Nutritional factors : Calcium is an essential mineral that provides the nutrients necessary to strengthen bones.
-It is found in milk and dairy derivatives, oily fish and nuts, among other foods.
-A diet poor in this and other nutrients can lead to the development of bone health problems.
+- Nutritional factors : Calcium is an essential mineral that provides the nutrients needed to strengthen bones.
+It's found in milk and dairy products, oily fish, and nuts, among other foods.
+A diet deficient in this and other nutrients can lead to the development of bone health problems.

-- Sedentary lifestyle : regular exercise helps the bones have correct densitometric levels.
+- Sedentary lifestyle : Regular exercise helps maintain correct bone density levels.

 - Excessive consumption of alcohol and coffee.